ghorwin/BlockMod/readme.md

 Note: when any of the vectors of the network's data structures change, the memory location of these blocks/connectors may become invalid.
 Graphics items still pointing to that memory may cause access violations.
 Thus, any change of network's data structures must yield an update of the respective Graphics items.

 Hence, the scene manager also handles any changes to the underlying data structures and provides functions for adding/removing blocks, connectors, sockets etc.

+# Releases

+Just clone the repo and either use Qt Creator/Qmake to build library and demos, or use CMake with the CMakeLists.txt within the `BlockMod` subdirectory.
+This CMakeLists.txt is also suited to create deb/rpm packages.